common-voice/common-voice/docs/HOWTO_S3.md

+# S3Proxy

+If you want to avoid setting up an s3 account, set up a hosts file entry for s3proxy: `127.0.0.1    s3proxy`.
+This will redirect s3proxy requests to localhost, to be served by the s3proxy docker container.

 # Setting up S3 Storage

 If you don't already have one you will need a configured S3 account, and a bucket